doctorfree/MusicPlayerPlus/README.md

 setting the `music_directory` to your music library location (default setting is `~/Music`).
 If you change the `music_directory` setting in mpd.conf then run the command `mppinit sync`.

+Download albums in your Bandcamp collections with `mppinit bandcamp`.

 #### Two step post-initialization setup